MicrosoftDocs/power-automate-docs/articles/export-flow-solution.md

     > [!NOTE]
     > The export can take several minutes to complete.

-1. After the solution file export finishes, you'll see a notification on top of the screen.
+1. After the solution file export succeeds, you'll see a success notification on top of the screen.
 Select **Download** from the top-right side of this notification to download the solution zip file.

 The downloaded solution zip file is available in the downloads folder for your web browser.